The-Tensox/Erutan-go/README.md

 ### Systems

-- Network: for every entity, simply synchronize every added components over network.
+Sorted in execution order:

-- Collision: handle physics (what to do when a movement has been requested, how to handle collisions, gravity ...)
+1. Collision: handle physics (what to do when a movement has been requested, how to handle collisions, gravity ...)
-- Herbivorous, Eatable, Vegetation (will probably change name over time): some temporary hard-coded logic
+2. Network: for every entity, simply synchronize every added components over network.
-- Render: how it should be rendered on clients
+3. Logic: Herbivorous, Eatable, Vegetation (will probably change name over time): some temporary hard-coded logic

 ### TODO